Wildfires spread in British Columbia, Quebec sees signs of progress | Science-Environment

 Wildfires spread in the western Canadian province of British Columbia on Friday, while in the east, Quebec said it would start efforts to control blazes that have sent smoke billowing across North American cities.
 Canada is enduring its worst start to the wildfire season, with 2,392 fires so far this year and 4.4 million hectares (10.9 million acres) burned, according to the Canadian Interagency Forest Fire Centre (CIFFC), roughly 15 times the annual average over the last decade.

-The CIFFC reported 427 active fires, of which 232 were out of control.
+The CIFFC reported 424 active fires, of which 230 were out of control.
+It is unusual for blazes to be burning simultaneously in the east and west, stretching resources and fuelling concerns about the consequences of climate change.
 Around 2,500 people were told to evacuate the community of Tumbler Ridge in northeastern British Columbia on Thursday.
 Officials also expanded evacuation orders for the Donnie Creek fire, the second-largest recorded in the province.

+A video distributed by the British Columbia fire service showed deserted streets in Tumbler Ridge, while nearby forests were ablaze.
+Some evacuees are finding shelter in Dawson Creek, a town some 120 km (75 miles) to the northeast.
+"It's devastating, it hits you right in the heart ... it's scary, knowing it's this early in the season," Dawson Creek mayor Darcy Dober told the Canadian Broadcasting Corp.

 In the eastern province of Quebec, forestry minister Maite Blanchette Vezina said that as extra resources arrived, authorities would be better able to control the fires.
 Hundreds of firefighters from across the world have flown to Canada.
 "This sprint phase is over - now we're in a marathon phase.
 So in the next days and weeks we will be working to contain those active fires to bring them under control and eventually extinguish them," she told a briefing.

-Although wildfires are common in Canada, it is unusual for blazes to be burning simultaneously in the east and west, stretching resources and fuelling concerns about the worsening consequences of climate change.
-In the western province of Alberta, more than 3,500 people remain under evacuation orders and heat warnings were in effect over much of the central area.

-Wildfire smoke continued to plague millions of people across eastern Canada and the northeastern United States.
 Poor air quality is expected to persist in cities including Ottawa, Toronto, New York and Washington until Sunday when the wind direction shifts.

-Nearly a third of the fires burning across Canada are in Quebec, more than any other province.
-Rain is expected in Quebec and neighbouring Ontario on Monday.
+While airports in the New York region have been hit by smoke, travel in Canada is not being affected.

+"At this time, there have been no major reported impacts to commercial aviation operations due to the wildfires," said Hicham Ayoun, a spokesperson for Transport Canada.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)